snegastud/JavaScriptTheory/README.md

 >Lexical Scope → An inner function can access variables from its outer function.
 >Closure → An inner function remembers those outer variables even after the outer function has finished executing.

+**What is a Promise?**

+>"In my project, whenever I call a backend API or an external service, JavaScript doesn't get the response immediately because those operations are asynchronous.
+It has to wait for the server to process the request and send back the response.

+>Before Promises, we mainly handled these asynchronous operations using callbacks.
+When multiple API calls depended on each other, the code became deeply nested, making it difficult to read, debug, and maintain.
+This problem is called Callback Hell.

+>To solve this problem, JavaScript introduced Promises.

+>A Promise represents the future result of an asynchronous operation.
+It doesn't return the result immediately.
+Instead, it waits for the operation to complete and finally returns either a successful response or an error."

+**Can you give a real-time example?**

+>In my SAP CAP application, when the user opens the Employee screen, my UI5 application calls the CAP backend to fetch employee data.

+>Since the backend takes some time to respond, JavaScript cannot return the data immediately.
+At that moment, the API returns a Promise.
+While the Promise is in progress, it's in the Pending state.

+>If the backend successfully returns the employee data, the Promise becomes Fulfilled, and I display the data in the UI.

+>If the API fails because of a network issue or server error, the Promise becomes Rejected, and I handle the error by showing an appropriate message to the user.